Frequently Asked Questions

-All new products and modifications to existing products in the individual and small group markets must now comply with a set of benefits.
+All new plans and modifications to existing plans in the individual and small group markets must now comply with a set of benefits.
 These benefits are defined by the selection of a specific plan by the Commissioner of Insurance.
 The ACA established ten areas that must be addressed and that, combined with Nevada’s set of Mandated Benefits, creates the core of the EHB.
-However, the specific level of coverage is determined by the Health Plan of Nevada’s POS plan that was selected in December 2012.
+However, the specific level of coverage through 2016 is determined by the Health Plan of Nevada’s POS plan that was selected in December 2012.
 The EHB Benchmark Plan for 2017 is determined by HPN's POS C-XV-500-HCR benefits.
 The current and 2017 benchmarks are available here.

 Which EHBs are mandated by the State of Nevada?

-Over the last three decades Nevada has enacted mandated health benefits to ensure that consumers have guaranteed coverage of selected ailments.
-Primary among those covered include, autism spectrum disorders, prostate cancer screening, diabetes management and treatment, hospice services, PKU diet coverage, TMJ treatment and many others.
+Over the last three decades Nevada has enacted mandated health benefits to ensure that consumers have guaranteed coverage for certain medical conditions.
+Primary among those covered include autism spectrum disorders, prostate cancer screening, diabetes management and treatment, hospice services, PKU diet coverage, and TMJ treatment.

 Which health care products does the DOI review?

 The Nevada Division of Insurance is charged with protecting the rights of the Nevada consumer and the public’s interest in dealing with the insurance industry.
 The Life and Health section of the Division is responsible for the approval, disapproval or modification of all health insurance rates and forms in the individual and the small group markets and all health insurance forms in the large group market.

 How is my premium determined?